supotsu-no-ochaya/business-intelligence/README.md

 docker exec -it NAME bash
 ```

+6. CAUTIOUS!:
-6. CAUTIOUS!
-Clear everything (helps when something is not working, or not..)
+Clear everything (helps when something is not working, or not..)\
 Stops all containers\
 Stops docker containers witout compose\
 Remove all containers\